wso2-attic/identity-developer-tools/modules/command-line-extension/README.md

  |___| /_/   \_\ |_|  |_|          \____|   |_|   |_____|

 ?
 Enter IS URL: https://localhost:9443
 ?
-Select the option to move on: Create Service App
+Select the option to move on: Add application
 ?
-Select the configuration type: Basic application
+Select the configuration type:  [Use arrows to move, type to filter]
-?
-Enter service provider name: BasicApp
+> Basic application
-?
-Enter service provider description: this is description
+  oauth

 ```
 To view list of applications you should select ```list``` from selections.
 example:-